blepping/comfyui_overly_complicated_sampling/README.md

         # See: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linear_sum_assignment.html#scipy.optimize.linear_sum_assignment
         maximize: false

+    filter: null

 # Model calls can be cached.
 This is very experimental: I don't recommend using it
 # unless you know what you're doing.
-model_call_cache:
+model:
+    cache:
         # The cache size.
         size: 0

         # Threshold for model call caching.
 For example if you have size=3 and threshold=1
         # then model calls 1 through 3 will be cached, but model call 0 will not be (the first one).
         # Additional explanation: Some samplers call the model multiple times per step.
 For example,
         # Bogacki uses three model calls: 0, 1, 2
         threshold: 1

         # Maximum use count for cache items.
         max_use: 1000000

+    filter:
+        input: null
+        denoised: null
+        jdenoised: null
+        cond: null
+        uncond: null
 ```

+</details><br/>

 Any parameters you don't specify will use the defaults.
 For example if your text parameter block is: